hpssjellis/my-installs-for-bash-on-windows/README.md

 One way to do this would be with the following commands.
 You can copy each line from here and right click to paste into the bash area.

+Note: will ask for passwords.
+Running the first three commands may reduce the amount of questions

 ```

+sudo su

+exit

 sudo apt-get install -y git